Maple Butter Tart Liqueur

 That's nothing new, I'm a Canadian away from home - I'm always craving something that I either can't get at all, or will have to make myself.

 What was new is that I was drinking at the time, (Ok, THAT part isn't new!)... and got it in my head that "Butter tart" would make a lovely flavour for a liqueur or cocktail.
-I immediately set about working through some ideas, deciding which way would be best to go.

-In the end, doing a custom infused spirit and then turning it into a liqueur made the most sense.
+In the end, doing a custom-infused spirit and then turning it into a liqueur made the most sense.

 This takes very little in the way of ingredients or effort, and the result will make any butter tart fan - or general Sweet Tooth - very happy!